 The key thing for me as a counsellor is to do my best to initiate intelligent and nourishing therapeutic dialogue with my clients — people from all walks of life who are prepared to pay me to build a meaningful, restorative and developmental relationship with them.
 The best one-to-one therapy is a collaborative and creative encounter.
 It requires honesty and courage from both of us.
 It often works very well, and sometimes works wonders.

 ● TYPE OF THERAPY

-My core training (2000-2004) was in Individual Psychology and Adlerian Counselling.
+My core training was in Individual Psychology and Adlerian Counselling.
 This is an integrative system of theory and practice built on psychodynamic, cognitive-behavioural and existential principles derived from the original work of Alfred Adler.
 It is suitable for solution-focused brief therapy as well as long-term counselling.
-I also draw on other therapeutic models I have studied such as Gestalt, Human Givens, NLP, Hypnotherapy, EFT and Mindfulness.
-In the professional jargon I’m a “humanistic integrative” practitioner.
+I also draw on other therapeutic models I’ve studied such as Gestalt, Human Givens, NLP, Hypnotherapy, EFT, Existential Therapy and Jungian Psychology.
+In the professional jargon I’m an “integrative humanistic” practitioner.

 As a Senior Accredited and Registered Member of the British Association for Counselling and Psychotherapy, I work with the BACP's Ethical Framework for the Counselling Professions.

 Glenn sees individuals and couples for psychotherapy and counselling in Cambridge and Islington, London and online.
 He also offers executive coaching and supervision.